Virginia Underage Drinking Attorney

 - Providing false information to a police officer: If you lie to any law enforcement officer about your age, you can be charged with a crime of moral turpitude, which is defined as “conduct that is considered contrary to community standards of justice, honesty or good morals.”
 This charge carries more weight; because not only did you break the law, you then lied about it.
 And when potential employers look at your criminal record (as they certainly will), it tells them you cannot be trusted, so why would they hire you?

 All the charges we’ve spoken of so far are misdemeanors, which typically involves a maximum penalty of up to twelve months in jail and/or a fine of up to $2,500.
 In addition, most alcohol and identity-related offenses will mandate a driver’s license suspension, even for first-offenses.
 But at this point; the real threat is how any guilty verdict affects your criminal record and your future, including whether you’ll draw a suspension from your university if your charge violates any honor codes.
+A NoVa underage drinking lawyer could help.

 Don’t Risk Your Future by Taking Underage Drinking Charges Lightly